MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflows-deployment.md

 ### Custom task extensions
 Lifecycle Workflows allow you to create workflows that can be triggered based on joiner, mover, or leaver scenarios.
 While Lifecycle Workflows provide several built-in tasks to automate common scenarios throughout the lifecycle of users, eventually you may reach the limits of these built-in tasks.
 With the extensibility feature, you are able to utilize the concept of custom task extensions to call-out to external systems as part of a Lifecycle Workflow.

-When creating custom task extensions, the scenarios for how it interacts with Lifecycle Workflows can be one of three ways:
+The scenarios for how a custom task extension interacts with Lifecycle Workflows can be one of three ways:

 - **Fire-and-forget scenario**- The Logic App is started, and the sequential task execution immediately continues with no response expected from the Logic App.
 - **Sequential task execution waiting for response from the Logic App** - The Logic app is started, and the sequential task execution waits on the response from the Logic App.